eirikpre/VSCode-SystemVerilog/README.md

 - `systemverilog.parallelProcessing`: _Integer_, Number of files to process in parallel during indexing
 - `systemverilog.forceFastIndexing`: _Boolean_, force indexer to bo basic parsing.
 Good for when the extension takes too long to initialize.
 - `systemverilog.enableIncrementalIndexing`: _Boolean_, Enable incremental indexation as you open files.
-- `systemverilog.maxLineCountIndexing`: _Boolean_, When indexing a file, if the line count is larger than this number, fast indexing will be used to improve symbol lookup performance.
+- `systemverilog.maxLineCountIndexing`: _Boolean_, When indexing a file, if the line count is larger than this number, _fast_ indexing will be used to improve symbol lookup performance, as fewer symbols will be parsed.
 - `systemverilog.documentSymbolsPrecision`: _String_, The level of detail the parser should use when looking for symbols:
   - _full_: detect blocks, ports, parameters, classes, methods, typedefs, defines, labels, instantiations, assertions, and *references across files*.
   - _full_no_references_: detect blocks, ports, parameters, classes, methods, typedefs, defines, labels, instantiations, and assertions.